smokephisticated/smokephisticated/pages/bongs/bongs.md

 To start the list we have a submarine-style percolating monster that will run your wallet around $140.
 Although this is the most expensive piece on this page, it isn't hard to justify the price when we really look into it.

-<h5 class="heading-center">Some prior knowledge you should have on percolation:</h5>
+<h5 class="heading-center">Some prior knowledge you should have about percolation:</h5>

 The percolation we refer to takes place when the whole surface of a body of smoke is forced through water.